Equality and Diversity

 No one can lawfully discriminate against anyone under any of the below ‘protected characteristics’.

-We should emphasise that this paper is a summary of how we consider it might affect golf and it should not replace legal advice tailored to your specific requirements.
+We should emphasise that this paper is a summary of how we consider it affects golf and it should not replace legal advice tailored to your specific requirements.

-It is clear that golf clubs will need to be aware of the requirements of the new legislation and comply with any relevant sections.
+It is clear that golf clubs need to be aware of the requirements of the Act and comply with any relevant sections.
 England Golf have a role in helping clubs to address their responsibilities and to drive the process of equity forward.
-In future, golf clubs may be challenged legally on their approach to equality and it would be wise to be able to demonstrate the club’s commitment with clear evidence.
+Golf clubs may be challenged legally on their approach to equality and it would be wise to be able to demonstrate the club’s commitment with clear evidence.

 The Equality Act 2010 can be downloaded at www.equalities.gov.uk/equality_bill.aspx

-The passing into law of the Equality Act 2010 necessitates the updating of the Buggy Policy Guidance Notes.
-All clubs must have legally effective policies in place in order to comply with the requirements of the Act.
+All clubs must have legally effective policies in place in order to comply with the requirements of the Act, particularly in the use of buggies.
 England Golf and the National Golf Clubs Advisory Association (NGCAA) have combined resources to produce guidance notes relating to golf course traffic and the usage of golf buggies.
+(See weblink)

 The Equality Act 2010 and Age Discrimination

-From the 1 October 2012 a ban on age discrimination in the provision of goods, services and facilities under the Equality Act 2010 came into force.
+Discounts in relation to age are permitted within the scope of the legislation.
 A guide for Golf Clubs is available in the documents list at the top of this page.

 Further information can also be found on the Home Office website - http://www.homeoffice.gov.uk/publications/equalities/equality-act-publications/equality-act-guidance/